phantomwhale/dotfiles/README.md

 Some things are not automated when moving between machines, such as:

-* Copying SequelPro favourites (there are two files you need to copy over for this) - passwords come over in the keychains
+* Copying TablePlus connections (`~/Library/Application\ Support/com.tinyapp.TablePlus/`) - passwords come over in the keychains
 * Little snitch doesn't seem to install automatically via MAS
 * Little-snitch rules need to be backed up and imported
 * DBPowerAmp needs manually installation